versatica/mediasoup-client/V3_TODO.md

 * Expose `RTCRtpSender/Receiver` objects into `Producer` and `Consumer`?
 I don't like it because the app could change simulcast settings, etc, without lib knowledge.
 May be just expose an API to get native local stats (also in `Transport` which would mean the `pc`).

 * `transport.receive()` must fail if not supported.
 The app is supposed to call  `device.canReceive()` first.
 The server side `transport.receive()` would fail and return an error.

+* Currently, if `transport.receive()` is called with unsupported RTP parameters, I don't know what will happen.
+Theoretically `handler.receive()` and its `pc.setRemoteDescription()` will fail, but I'm not sure how things become later...